open-electrons/home/content/_index.md

 The open-electrons project is an attempt to implement the open standards related to EV charging.
 The OCA alliance defines several protocols for participants in the EV space and, these participants require an ecosystem to communicate with each other to offer the EV driver a seamless experience when it comes to charging his EV car whether on road or when he is at home.
+Given the new mix of participants consuming electricity on demand, we can build interesting use cases tailored around EV charging which is the aim of open-electrons - To identify and build such use cases.

 ## How to find your way around